-- A brief description of areas of interest and potential ideas for collaborative socio-environmental synthesis projects (1-page max.
+- For mentors interested in being included in the Mentor Registry, a brief description of areas of interest and potential ideas for collaborative socio-environmental synthesis projects (one-page max.
 These should be general ideas, not detailed descriptions),

 - Link(s) to potential Mentor’s professional website and, if relevant, LTER site (LTER affiliation is not a requirement),